Archive | February 2021

 I’ve read that red wine is heart healthy — can I drink as much as I’d like?

-Unfortunately, red wine as a miracle drink for heart heath is a myth.
+Unfortunately, red wine as a miracle drink for heart health is a myth.
 The linkage reported in many of these studies may be due to other lifestyle factors rather than alcohol.
-Like any other dietary or lifestyle choice, it’s a matter of moderation.
+Like any other dietary or lifestyle choice, it’s a matter of moderation and disciplining yourself to have mostly anything in life in moderation; especially when in comes to controlling your blood pressure.

 If you need help–